Xetibo/ReSet-Doc/sections/appendix/time_report.typ

   )])

 #subsubsection("Sprint 5: Continuation of Implementation")
-We continued working on the UI and started preparing for the Midpoint UI test.
+We continued working on the UI.
 At the same time, the backend was being further developed.
 #align(center, [#figure(
     image("../../figures/timeReports/timeReport_05.png", width: 100%),
     caption: [Time distribution of Sprint 5],
   )])

-#subsubsection("Sprint 6: Midpoint UI Testing")
+#subsubsection("Sprint 6: Preparation for Midpoint UI Testing")
-This sprint marks the midpoint of our SA, which is why we gave our UI to a few people to test.
-This feedback will be used to improve our UI.
-In the backend, we started working on the Audio settings.
+In this week we tried to get as much UI done as possible, in preparation of the Midpoint UI Test next week.
+In the daemon, we started working on the Audio settings.
 #align(center, [#figure(
     image("../../figures/timeReports/timeReport_06.png", width: 100%),
     caption: [Time distribution of Sprint 6],
   )])

+//This sprint marks the midpoint of our SA, which is why we gave our UI to a few people to test.
+This feedback will be used to improve our UI.